 - How are sustainability aspects assessed, evaluated and followed up? - Do you think there are any useful examples of targets and indicators that you can use in your project work?
 Which? - Comment briefly also on if you consider the case to be "sustainable" or not.

-Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and bring it to the meeting as printed copies or on your computer.
+Submit your answers (1-2 pages, concise answers or bullet points) to Canvas before the meeting and bring your notes to the meeting.
 These notes will be used as a basis for group discussion during the meeting.

 WRITTEN EXAM